qmk/qmk_firmware/docs/features/auto_shift.md

 Without a value set, holds of any length without an interrupting key will produce the shifted value.

-This value (if set) must be greater than one's `TAPPING_TERM`, as the key press must be designated as a 'hold' by `process_tapping` before we send the modifier.
+This value (if set) must be greater than your `TAPPING_TERM`, as the key press must be designated as a hold by `process_tapping` before we send the modifier.
 [Per-key tapping terms](../tap_hold#tapping-term) can be used as a workaround.
 There is no such limitation in regards to `AUTO_SHIFT_TIMEOUT` for normal keys.

-**Note:** Tap Holds must be added to Auto Shift, see [here.](auto_shift#auto-shift-per-key) `IS_RETRO` may be helpful if one wants all Tap Holds retro shifted.
+**Note:** Tap-holds must be added to Auto Shift, see [here](auto_shift#auto-shift-per-key).
+`IS_RETRO` may be helpful if one wants all Tap Holds retro shifted.

-### Retro Shift and Tap Hold Configurations
+### Retro Shift and Tap-Hold Configurations

-Tap Hold Configurations work a little differently when using Retro Shift.
+Tap-hold Configurations work a little differently when using Retro Shift.
 Referencing `TAPPING_TERM` makes little sense, as holding longer would result in shifting one of the keys.